krisjpi/Genesis-DAO-Reputation-Request--KJ/README.md

 better, more inclusive and responsive processes and systems for the future.

 I wrote my Master's thesis on Blockchain and its social and political implications.
-If you are interested in that piece of work, it is puclished on the Queen's University research portal here: qspace.library.queensu.ca/handle/1974/24924.
+If you are interested in that piece of work, it is published on the Queen's University research portal here: https://qspace.library.queensu.ca/handle/1974/24924

 I was exposed to DAOstack through the Decentralized Thriving ebook, which has some really great and inspirational pieces.
 I have also been interested and involved in working toward better tooling for digital governance, and have been involved in the